WilliamsPanLab/PsychedProps/README.md

 ## 4. Main Effects

 We are going to run DMN magnitude analyses first, then integration, then autocorrelation, and end with bottom-up because the first three print out metrics used for the AUC curves (ran in the bottom-up scripting).
 So for a small portion of the bottom-up scripts, magnitude integration and autocorrelation r scripts are a prerequisite.
+Note that all aggregation scripts should have been run by this point to organize .csvs for r to easily read.

 ### 4A.
 Magnitudes
 - **4A.I** MDMA
   After running the aggregation scripts, you should be able to download the aggregated files as .csvs to your local machine.
 I'd reccomend running the r code locally because rstudio is the bomb.
 The script used to calculate magnitude effects (decreases in DMN magnitude) for study 1 (MDMA) can be found [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz_Mag.Rmd).
 I'm going to leave the within-rmarkdown comments as standalone instructions because this readme is getting long.
 Note this script will also saveout magnitude for unified DMN analyses, i.e., the AUC curves in figure 4.

 - **4A.II** Psilocybin
   This is structured to be parallel to the study 1 (MDMA) analyses, but requires a little extra scripting just to organize all data in an equivalent fashion.
 The .rmd can be found [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz_psil_Mag.Rmd).
 As prior, I'm going to leave the within-markdown comments as instructions.

 - **4A.III** LSD